Faculty Records (University of Maine). Howard (Michael) Papers

 The records mainly contain textual information created and curated by educator Michael Howard during his tenure as a professor of philosophy at the University of Maine.

-The record series CIA Recruitment Records contains details of a University of Maine Faculty Senate resolution to ban the Central Intelligence Agency (CIA) from recruiting on the Orono campus.
+The record series CIA & NSA Recruitment Records contains details of a University of Maine Faculty Senate resolution to ban the Central Intelligence Agency (CIA) from recruiting on the Orono campus.
 Includes meeting material, reference material, publicity material, and correspondence regarding student and faculty activism around the topic, with the CIA regarding its recruitment policies, and details of the committee charged with organizing educational events, compiling documents on the CIA, and issuing a report on its findings.
+There is also correspondence and reference material regarding the National Security Agency (NSA) recruitment visit to the University of Maine Orono campus in 1986.

-The record series Nuclear Freeze & Peace Records contains items related to the work of the Maine Peace Action Committee, Maine Freeze campaign, and American Friends Service Committee, editiorals authored by Professor Howard, various clippings regarding nuclear warfare, details of efforts for a public hearing for an "Act to Amend the Nuclear Issues Clearinghouse Law" in the state of Maine (1985), and curriculum material for courses on nuclear warfare.
+The record series Cuba, Nuclear Freeze & Peace Records contains publications related to American-Cuban relations, items regarding the work of the Maine Peace Action Committee, Maine Freeze campaign, and American Friends Service Committee, editorials authored by Professor Howard, various clippings regarding nuclear warfare, details of efforts for a public hearing for an "Act to Amend the Nuclear Issues Clearinghouse Law" in the state of Maine (1985), and curriculum material for courses on nuclear warfare.
+There is also material regarding a conference on nuclear war held at the University of Maine in 1982.

 The record series ROTC Expansion Records contains details of a University of Maine Faculty Senate debate on ROTC expansion on campus.
 The material also includes Maine Campus exchanges on the subject and reference material on ROTC and its policies.